NumericDataMcGillLibrary/TextMining/README.md

 # R Workshops
-R code and presentation material for R data cleaning and data visualization workshops.
+R code and presentation material for R data cleaning and data visualization workshops will be added to this repository.